lienzhuzhu/blog/content/posts/lfd/lfd-6.md

 Z =  510
 ```

-Though we get kind of lucky here because this is not linear quadratic programming applied to a linear quadratic programming problem.
+Though we get kind of lucky here because this is non linear quadratic programming applied to a linear quadratic programming problem.